Sumanth069/Elevate_Task2/README.md

 Description:
 The dataset contains medical appointment records, including patient details, appointment scheduling information, and whether the patient showed up for the appointment.

+## Dataset Availability
+Due to GitHub file size limitations, the original dataset is not included in this repository.

+Dataset Source:
+Medical Appointment No Shows – Kaggle

+Users can download the dataset directly from Kaggle and place it in the project root directory before running the code.

 # Tools & Technologies

 Python